mofesolapaul/samta/readme.md

 Welcome to Samta, the newest money transfer app on the local web \*winks*.
 Samta is an acronym for Simple Accounts and Money Transfers Application.

 ### How to set up
+Precondition: Your machine should be PHP-ready, and have mysql running.
 1. Clone project from GitHub
 2. After successful cloning, switch to project directory and run `composer install`
 3. Next, compile the assets by running `npm install && npm run dev`